-At the end of the one-term course. you will be able to use concepts in evidence-based teaching to effectively teach a lesson in a STEM undergraduate classroom, with emphasis on alignment of learning objectives, activities, and assessment.
+At the end of the one-term course, you will be able to use concepts in evidence-based teaching to effectively teach a lesson in a STEM undergraduate classroom, with emphasis on alignment of learning objectives, activities, and assessment.
 While there will be a focus on STEM, the concepts are transferable to other disciplines and UBC graduate students from all disciplines are invited to participate.
-Registration is first come, first serve.

 - Ambrose, SA, Bridges, MW, DiPietro, M, Lovett, MC, Norman, MK (2010) How Learning Works: 7 Research-Based Principles for Smart Teaching.
 Jossey-Bass Publishers.

-Week 1: How People Learn (Theories of Learning)
+Week 2: How People Learn (Theories of Learning)

 - Relate theories of learning to your own experience.

-Week 3: Learning Objectives
+Week 4: Learning Objectives

 - Design realistic, achievable, measurable and student-centered learning objectives

-Week 4: Active Learning
+Week 5: Active Learning

 - Describe several common STEM active learning strategies